contextcraft/contextcraft/README.md

 ![Directory](Directory1.PNG)
 ## `Dataset`

 This directory contains three datasets: Java, Python and Private datasets.
-Each dataset contains three csv files (with two columns: Functional Description and Menthod Name) used for training, validation, and testing the models.
+Java and Python datasets contain three csv files (with two columns: Functional Description and Menthod Name) used for training, validation, and testing the models.
 ![Dataset](Dataset.PNG)
 ## Reproducing Results